shadowalker77/wp7progressbar/README.md

 # Windows Phone Awsome Progress Bar
-This library aims to bring awsome windows phone 7 and windows 10 progress bar to android applications.
+This library aims to bring awesome windows phone 7 and windows 10 progress bar to android applications.
 Here is the example:

 Windows 10                 |  Windows Phone 7
 :-------------------------:|:-------------------------: